MichaelHallik/MichaelHallik.github.io/_posts/2021-01-18-Running-Robot-Framework-in-a-virtual-environment.md

 Creating a virtual Python environment for your test automation project (and for any kind of development project, for that matter) can be beneficial for many reasons.
 Among those reasons are:

 <ul>
-<li> Avoiding dependency hell. <br><br> A project may contain dependencies towards specific versions of certain third party libraries.
+<li> Avoiding dependency hell. <br><br> A project may contain dependencies towards specific versions of Python and/or of certain third party libraries.
 This may conflict with dependencies within one or more of your other projects.
 For instance, it may conflict with a project that might require the same Python version, but at the same time requires divergent versions of the same third-party libraries.</li><br>

 <li> Keeping your global/base Python installation clean. <br><br> You won't have to clutter your global <code class="folder">site-packages</code> and <code class="folder">Scripts</code> folders when installing third-party libraries and tools for your various projects.
 Usually an average project will require quite a few packages to be installed.
 Consequently, the mentioned folders will fill up fast and become rather hulking and unwieldy.</li><br>